 - You can also drizzle on chocolate syrup, Nutella, or peanut butter.

-- Sprinkle them with powdered sugar, cocoa powder coconut flakes, or slivered almonds.
+- Sprinkle the waffles with powdered sugar, cocoa powder, coconut flakes, or slivered almonds.

-- Top with a fruit or flavored syrup or just regular old maple syrup!
+- Top with a fruit or flavored syrup or just regular maple syrup.

 What is Mochiko?